xtremepathak/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Join-Path.md

 PS C:\> join-path c:\win* System* -resolve
 ```

-This command displays the files and folders that are referenced by joining the "c:\Win*" path and the "System*" child path.
+This command displays the files and folders that are referenced by joining the "c:\Win<em>" path and the "System</em>" child path.
 It displays the same files and folders as Get-ChildItem, but it displays the fully qualified path to each item.
 In this command, the Path and ChildPath optional parameter names are omitted.